 Corporate governance arrangements are generally required to be disclosed in business reports.
 Matters to be disclosed include a summary of the company's corporate governance system, internal audit and statutory audit system, outside directors and statutory auditors and their relationships with the company, measures to prevent conflict of interest transactions, and cross shareholding.
-When the latest amendment to the Companies Act takes effect, the scope of such disclosure is expected to be broadened to include details regarding compensation, corporate indemnification and D&O insurance.
+Under the latest amendment to the Companies Act, the scope of such disclosure has been broadened to include details regarding compensation (including the company's policy on determining compensation of each director), corporate indemnification and D&O insurance.

-In addition, the TSE Regulations require that each listed company submit a corporate governance report.
-In the corporate governance report, each listed company must explain:
+In addition, the TSE Regulations require that each listed company submit a corporate governance report based on the Corporate Governance Code.
+In the corporate governance report, each listed company must explain, among other matters:

-- its basic policy on matters included in the Corporate Governance Code established by the Tokyo Stock Exchange; - the reasons for non-compliance with any of the principles of the Corporate Governance Code (if applicable); - any disclosures required under the Corporate Governance Code; - the composition of shareholders (eg, foreign shareholders, top ten largest shareholders, controlling shareholders, if any); and - the measures for protection of minority shareholders in relation to transactions with controlling shareholders.
+- its basic policy on matters included in the Corporate Governance Code established by the Tokyo Stock Exchange; - the reasons for non-compliance with any of the principles of the Corporate Governance Code (if applicable);

+- any disclosures required under the Corporate Governance Code; - the composition of shareholders (eg, foreign shareholders, top ten largest shareholders, controlling shareholders, if any); - the measures for protection of minority shareholders in relation to transactions with controlling shareholders; and - the company's corporate governance system, including appointment of outside directors.